MilekJakub/fromthetransistor/README.md

 [George Hotz Youtube](https://www.youtube.com/@geohotarchive)

+Of course, this is not a course or syllabus that should be followed diligently, it is about gaining fundamental knowledge that will make us better engineers.

 ## From the Transistor to the Web Browser

 Hiring is hard, a lot of modern CS education is really bad, and it's hard to find people who understand the modern computer stack from first principles.